$50 Off Any Repair

 If you notice mold growing around your shower, you can usually stop it by turning on your bathroom fans.
 Make sure to keep them on for 20 minutes after you shower.

-You can also keep your shower door open or draw the curtain back to let even more ventilation into the area.
+You can also keep your shower door open or draw the curtain back to increase ventilation in the area.

 Bathtubs

 One common bathtub issue that tends to cause problems is damaged caulking.
-Caulk is a flexible and non-porous material that professionals use to seal gaps.
+Caulk is a flexible, non-porous material used by professionals to seal gaps.
 In your bathroom, you’ll find caulk around the edges of your inset bathtub.

-This helps to seal it to the floor and makes sure water doesn’t get underneath the bathtub or behind the walls.
+This helps seal it to the floor and ensures water doesn’t get underneath the bathtub or behind the walls.

 If the caulking around your bathtub (or shower stall) is damaged, you can fix it yourself, but it won’t be easy.
 You will also need a caulking gun to do this.
-This is because it’s hard to remove the old caulking, which you need to do first.
+This is because it’s difficult to remove the old caulking, which you must do first.

-You’ll need to make sure the area around the caulking is clean and dry, and then use a solvent to help dissolve the old caulking.
+Ensure the area around the caulking is clean and dry, then use a solvent to dissolve the old caulking.

-Then, apply new caulk to the seams and make sure the edges are clean.
+Then apply new caulk to the seams and ensure the edges are clean.

 Kitchen Plumbing

-The kitchen is one of the most complex areas in the home when it comes to plumbing.
+The kitchen is one of the most complex areas in the home for plumbing.

-This is because your kitchen has the most features and appliances that depend on water.
+This is because your kitchen has the most water-dependent features and appliances.
 These include faucets, drains, dishwashers, and refrigerators with water dispensers and ice makers.

 On top of this, kitchen faucets tend to be more complex than bathroom faucets.
-The ones in your kitchen often have other features like garbage disposals and spray hoses, which increase the chance of something leaking or clogging.
+The ones in your kitchen often have additional features, such as garbage disposals and spray hoses, which increase the risk of leaks or clogs.

 How to Fix a Leaking Washing Machine Hose